DylanAuty/ObjCAViT/README.md

 # ObjCAViT: Improving Monocular Depth Estimation Using Natural Language Models And Image-Object Cross-Attention
-This is the official implementation of the paper "ObjCAViT: Improving Monocular Depth Estimation Using Natural Language Models And Image-Object Cross-Attention", Dylan Auty and Krystian Mikolajczyk
+This is the official implementation of the paper ["ObjCAViT: Improving Monocular Depth Estimation Using Natural Language Models And Image-Object Cross-Attention", Dylan Auty and Krystian Mikolajczyk (arXiv:2211.17232)](https://arxiv.org/abs/2211.17232)

 ## Installation
 Create a new conda environment from `conda_environment_files/graphbins.yaml`.
 It will fail to install CLIP, OpenCV, and the NLTK corpuses needed to work, so do the following to fix it: